 - Eviction Lawsuit: 735 ILCS Article IX: Eviction

-- Grace Period for Rent Payment: In Illinois, rent is due on the agreed upon date in the lease.
+- Grace Period for Rent Payment: In Illinois, rent is due on the agreed-upon date in the lease.
 If it’s not specified, Illinois law provides a 5-day grace period for late payment before a late fee may be charged.
 If rent is not paid within that period, a late fee of $20 or 20% of rent per month (whichever is greater) may be due, as long as the amount and conditions of late fees are specified in the lease.
-If rent has still not been paid after the 5-day period has passed, the landlord may also give tenant an eviction notice for non-payment.
+If rent has not been paid after the 5 days, the landlord may also give the tenant an eviction notice for non-payment.
 770 ILCS 95/7.10(a)

 - Late or Non-Rent Payment Notice: 5-day 735 ILCS 5/9-209